Transmission Inspection, Repair & Replacement

-Symptoms of a Transmission issue
+Symptoms of a transmission issue

-• Engine light on dashboard
+- Engine light on the dashboard

-• Shuddering coming through vehicle when driving
+- Shuddering comes through the vehicle when driving

-• Vehicle has no drive, or cannot select gears
+- The vehicle has no drive, or cannot select gears

-Check Engine Light coming on
+Check engine light coming on

 On vehicles equipped with an automatic transmission, if the transmission computer detects an issue with the transmission, it will cause the Check Engine Light to appear on the dashboard.